FLCN17/FLCN17.github.io/README.md

 # FLCN17.github.io
 Personal site of Cory Cothrum.
 I am the sole editor of these pages.
 All viewpoints are mine.
+Started ~September